I actually can't believe it's the fastest three hours in media.

 Union wealth is nothing more than a transfer of wealth from producers to government employees.

-Not one thing's produced, not one thing is made.
+Not one thing is made.

-The GDP, the GNP, not advanced NIOT.
+The GDP, the GNP, not advanced MIOTA.

-Reporting that Obama's trying to back off his overt role in the union protest in Wisconsin.
+So here we have the regime's House organ, the New York Times, reporting that Obama's trying to back off his overt role in the union protest in Wisconsin.

 The White House says the involvement of the Democrat National Committee in organizing for America were overblown from the start.